When It’s The Right Time For You To Get A Business Bank Account

 How do you accept payment from customers at the moment?
 If you want to accept credit cards in person, you might need to access a merchant services account from your bank.
 Business bank accounts with merchant services are able to process credit and debit card payments from customers.
 That’s not an option if you’re using your personal accounts to manage your business finances.

-Here’s one simple way to know whether it’s time to set up business banking services: As soon as your business or business idea is developed enough that you think to ask the question, answer it with a Yes.
+Here’s one simple way to know whether it’s time to set up business banking services: As soon as your business or business idea is developed enough that you think to ask the question, answer it with a “Yes!”

 Simply put, a business bank account is an essential tool, just like the internet or a computer.
 You could run your business without it, but why should you?

 If your business is officially structured, meaning incorporated as an LLC or as an S- or C-Corp, your business is considered its own separate legal entity, and you definitely need a business bank account to manage your finances.
-So if you’re already incorporated or if you’re heading that way, start looking into business banking options as part of your planning.

 Although there’s no reason any small business owner should avoid business banking services, there is one type of business that, strictly speaking, doesn’t need it.